-Tomer Kariv, age 59 has served as a member of our Board since January 2020.
+Tomer Kariv, age 60, has served as a member of our Board since January 2020.
 Mr. Kariv has served as Managing Partner and Co-Founder of The Pontifax Group, or Pontifax, a group of Israeli-based life sciences venture funds focusing on investments in development stage bio-pharmaceutical and med-tech technologies, since December 2004.
 Mr. Kariv currently serves on the board of Eloxx Pharmaceuticals, Inc., and he previously served on the boards of 89bio, Inc., Arno Therapeutics, Inc., Check-Cap Ltd., LogicBio Therapeutics, Inc., Macrocure Ltd. and VBI Vaccines Inc. Mr. Kariv also serves as a member of the boards of several private life sciences companies.
 Mr. Kariv received a B.A. in Economics from Harvard University and a J.D. from Harvard Law School.
 Our Board believes Mr. Kariv's extensive experience as a venture capital investor, financial executive and board member qualifies him to serve on our Board.

-Carl Gordon, Ph.D., C.F.A., age 56, has served as a member of our Board since March 2020.
+Carl L. Gordon, Ph.D., C.F.A., age 57, has served as a member of our Board since March 2020.
 Dr. Gordon is a founding member, Managing Partner and Co-Head of Global Private Equity at OrbiMed Advisors LLC, an investment firm.
-Dr. Gordon currently serves on the boards of directors of Adicet Bio, Inc., Kinnate Biopharma Inc., ORIC Pharmaceutics, Inc. and Turning Point Therapeutics, Inc., as well as several private companies.
-Dr. Gordon previously served on the boards of directors of several biopharmaceutical companies, including Alector Inc., ARMO BioSciences, Inc., Intellia Therapeutics, Inc., Passage Bio Inc., Selecta Biosciences, Inc., SpringWorks Therapeutics, Inc. and X4 Pharmaceuticals, Inc. (formerly Arsanis, Inc.).
-Dr. Gordon received a B.A. in Chemistry from Harvard College, a Ph.D. in Molecular Biology from the Massachusetts Institute of Technology and was a Fellow at The Rockefeller University.
-Our Board believes that Dr. Gordon's medical expertise, extensive business experience and experience in venture capital and the life science industry qualify him to serve on our Board.
+Dr. Gordon currently serves on the boards of directors of Adicet Bio, Inc., Compass Therapeutics Inc., Gemini Therapeutics Inc., Kinnate Biopharma, Inc., Terns Pharmaceuticals, Inc. and Theseus Pharmaceuticals, Inc., as well as several private companies.
+Dr. Gordon previously served on the boards of directors of several companies, including Alector Inc., ARMO Biosciences, Inc., Arsanis, Inc. (which merged with X4 Pharmaceuticals, Inc.), Intellia Therapeutics, Inc., ORIC Pharmaceuticals, Inc., Passage Bio Inc., Prevail Therapeutics Inc., Selecta Biosciences, Inc., SpringWorks Therapeutics Inc. and Turning Point Therapeutics, Inc. Dr. Gordon received a B.A. in Chemistry from Harvard College, a Ph.D. in Molecular Biology from the Massachusetts Institute of Technology and was a Fellow at The Rockefeller University.
+Our Board believes that Dr. Gordon's medical expertise, extensive business experience, and experience in venture capital and the life science industry qualify him to serve on our Board.